Regenerative Treatment - Partial Meniscus Tears Treatment in Ireland or Uk

 Regenerative Therapy for Knee Pain may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication, or are looking for safe knee replacement alternatives.
 Regenerative Treatments are not suitable for all conditions and all patients.
 The consultant will be able to advise if you are a suitable candidate.

-Your first step to exploring your treatment options for knee pain is scheduling a consultation with our Consultant.
-To do so call us on 020 8168 2000 or alternatively book a consultation online or request a call back today!
+Your first step to exploring partial meniscus tears treatment in Ireland or UK your treatment options for knee pain is scheduling a consultation with our Consultant.
+To do so call us on 020 8168 2000 or alternatively, book a consultation online or request a call back today!